rcmcooperative/partner-template/CODE_OF_CONDUCT.md

 ## 7. Scope

-**7.1** This Code of Conduct applies to all team members participating in the activities, events and processes taking place within the **Open Research Community Management Team**.
+**7.1** This Code of Conduct applies to all team members participating in the activities, events and processes taking place within or organised by the **RCM Cooperative**.
 Specifically, our Code of Conduct applies to any conduct:
-- in interactions within the team/community
+- in interactions within the RCM Cooperative
-- at any team activity, communication or event
+- at any RCM Cooperative activity, communication or event
-- outside the team activity when a team member is representing projects associated with the team
+- outside RCM Cooperative activity when a Cooperative member is representing projects associated with the Cooperative

-**7.2** This Code of Conduct also applies to individuals outside this team officially representing the community in public spaces.
+**7.2** This Code of Conduct also applies to individuals outside the Cooperative officially representing the community in public spaces.

-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed a representative at an online or offline event.
+Examples of representing the Cooperative include using an official e-mail address, posting via an official social media account, or acting as an appointed a representative at an online or offline event.

 **7.3** This Code of Conduct also applies to individuals engaging with this repository

-for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **Open Research Community Management Team**.
+for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **RCM Cooperative**.

 **7.4** Mediating interaction or communication between reporter and reportee is not in the scope of this Code of Conduct to maintain reporters' confidentiality (see **10.3**).